kaugm/Culture-SayonPay/README.md

 # Culture-SayonPay
-Thesis for Msc Global Strategic Management
+Thesis for double Master's program at UVA & ESADE

 The .DOCX file is the final thesis\
 The .PPT file is the thesis presentation